-- 3. Launch the central management VM in the Cisco VIM cloud.
-For more details, see Centralizing Management Node - 4.
-Restore the snapshot onto the management node VM.
-For more details, see Restoring Management Node - 5.
+- 3. Restore the snapshot onto the management node VM.
+For more details, see Restoring Management Node - 4.
 Continue using the VM based management node for any new pod management operation.

 Backing Up UM Node

 Backing Up Unified Management (UM) Node